jesperberth/GitForOps/gitforops/content/lab03/_index.md

 ---
-title: "Lab 3 Git Config"
+title: "Git Config"
+weight: 30
+pre: "<b>Lab 3. </b>"
+chapter: false
 ---

 In this lab we will configure our local git settings